Dance, Drama, Music, Visual Arts

 GRADE 9: Music I

 Students will gain skills in performance and theory and develop their musicianship as they learn and study a wide variety of musical literature.
 Genres include musical theater, pop, liturgical, patriotic and a cappella.
-The following performance skills for ensemble/choral singing will be stressed: warm-up technique, proper breathing, vocal production, blend and balance, expansion of range, ear training and sight-reading.
+The following performance skills for ensemble/choral singing will be stressed: warm up technique, proper breathing, vocal production, blend and balance, expansion of range, ear training and sight-reading.
 Theory skills will include note names, note and rest values, basic rhythm, dynamic markings and general musical vocabulary.
-Participation in various performance opportunities is a requirement of the class.
+Students will have the opportunity to participate in performance opportunities.

 GRADE 10: Music II